 Thierry did his undergraduate studies in Avignon (France) in English literature and FLE (FSL, French as a second language).
 At SUNY Cortland, he graduated in foreign language teaching in French with a BA and a master's degree in Science of Education.
 He has taught at various institutions: SUNY Cortland, Hobart and William Smith, Wells College, and, currently, Cornell University.
-He is pursuing a DML (doctorate in modern languages) in second language acquisition/teaching methodology at Middlebury College.
+He completed a DML (doctorate in modern languages) in second language acquisition/teaching methodology at Middlebury College.

 When he is done grading assignments, he is enjoying outdoor activities, writing, reading, gardening, farming, mechanical repairs, carpentry and social events of all kinds…